The new Climate Investment Fund became formally operative in May 2022, and Norfund has already put over 2 billion NOK to work.

-The Climate Investment Fund is Norway’s most important tool in accelerating the global energy transition by investing in renewable energy in developing countries with large emissions from coal and other fossil power production.
+The Climate Investment Fund is Norway’s most important tool in accelerating the global energy transition by investing in renewable energy, storage and transmission in emerging markets with large emissions from coal and other fossil power production.

-The climate investment fund will allocate 10 billion NOK over the next five years, with 1 billion coming from Norfund’s capital and 1 billion from the state budget each year.
+The climate investment fund will be allocated 10 billion NOK over five years, with 1 billion coming from Norfund’s capital and 1 billion from the state budget each year.

 Norfund will prioritize investments in the production and development of renewable energy, as well as areas closely tied to this, such as battery storage.